Abasa: Sunni perspective

-Thirdly, the names of the people who were sitting in Muhammad's assembly at that time, have been given in different traditions.
-In this list we find the names of Utba ibn Rabi'ah, Shaibah, Abu Jahl, Umayyah ibn Khalaf, Ubay ibn Khalaf, who were the bitterest enemies of Islam.
-This shows that the incident took place in the period when these chiefs were still on meeting terms with the Muhammad and their antagonism to Islam had not yet grown so strong as to have stopped their paying visits to him and having dialogues with him off and on.
-All these arguments indicate that this is one of the very earliest Surahs to be revealed at Makkah.
+According to traditional Sunni narration, the story behind the revelation of the first ten verses of the sura is as follows: Muhammad was preaching Islam to Walid ibn al-Mughira and other Quraysh chieftains in Mecca.
+Abdullah ibn Umm Maktum came along and asked Muhammad about something.
+Muhammad did not want to turn his attention away from the chieftains and frowned at ibn Umm Maktum.
+Allah admonished Muhammad for this action via the first ten verses of Abasa.

 Shia perspective

 The Shia interpretations are unanimous on the view that the person that frowned away was not Muhammad, but an elite from Banu Umayya.
 According to them, these verses were descended about the man from Banu Umayya who was sitting with Muhammad.
-At the same time, Abdullah bin Umm Maktum entered, when the rich man saw the poverty stricken Abdullah he drew himself aside, not to get his dress dirty and contracted his facial expressions which got uneasy.
+At the same time, Abdullah bin Umm Maktum(Ibn Taymiyyah) entered, when the rich man saw the poverty stricken Abdullah he drew himself aside, not to get his dress dirty and contracted his facial expressions which got uneasy.
 In those verses God stated his acts and criticized and condemned them.